-(i) Approximate delineation of the root protection zones and notes indicating how the applicant plans to protect the critical root zone from damage during grading and construction the existing trees which are proposed to be retained.
+- (i) Approximate delineation of the root protection zones and notes indicating how the applicant plans to protect the critical root zone from damage during grading and construction the existing trees which are proposed to be retained.

-- (ii) A description of the proposed watering methods for each part of a landscaped area. - (iii) Other proposed landscape plants and features.
+(ii) A description of the proposed watering methods for each part of a - landscaped area. - (iii) Other proposed landscape plants and features.

-The City Manager shall review the Tree Preservation Plan (TPP) within 10 working days to determine whether it meets the requirements of this Ordinance.
-Upon completion of this review, the City Manager shall approve or disapprove the Tree Preservation Plan and shall notify the Code Enforcement office of such.
+The City Urban Forester shall review the Tree Preservation Plan (TPP) within 10 working days to determine whether it meets the requirements of this Ordinance.
+Upon completion of this review, the City Urban Forester shall approve or disapprove the Tree Preservation Plan and shall notify the department of Permitting and Code Compliance office of such.

-i.
 Violations and Remedies